Alaskan Creole people: Sale of Alaska, 1867

-American seizure of Alaskan Creole property
+Property seizures by the Federal government

-In the Treaty of Alaskan Cession, Alaskan Creoles were guaranteed the choice to either become American citizens, with full protections of property & liberty, or to emigrate to Russian territory.
-The Americans ignored the guarantee for the majority of Creoles; only the property of the Russian Orthodox Church and its legal rights were protected.
+In the Treaty of Alaskan Cession, Alaskan Creoles were guaranteed the choice to either become American citizens, with full protections of property and liberty, or to emigrate to Russian territory.
+The Americans ignored the guarantee for the majority of Creoles; only the property of the Russian Orthodox Church and its legal rights were fully protected.

 The American government gave guarantee certificates to only 20 Alaskan Creoles.
-During the hour that the transfer of Alaska took place, the Alaskans lost all rights to their land & property.
+In the hour that the transfer of Alaska took place, the Alaskans lost all rights to their land and property.
 Some Creoles were listed on a registry that mentioned their ownership of a house, but they lost all rights to their land.
-All properties on the island of Kodiak were transferred immediately to the American government.
+All properties on the island of Kodiak were transferred immediately to the United States federal government.

 The property transfer in Alaska was enacted rapidly and harshly.
 U.S. Brigadier General Davis, who oversaw the transfer on Baranof Island, remarked: "The Russians hurried to clear all buildings designated for transfer to the American government.
 This speedy relinquishment of the best dwellings caused considerable inconvenience to the chief administrator and to those people who had to get out of their houses under the local rainy weather, the majority of them moving to ships."

 A Tlingit chief of Baranof island, witnessing the property transfer, angrily remarked: "We indeed permitted the Russians to administer the island, but we have no intention to give it to any and every fellow who comes along".

-Alaskan Creoles in American Alaska
+American Alaska

 The Alaskan colonial government stipulated three years to transport any Russian subjects who wanted to remain in the Russian Empire.
-The American government then began a program to Americanize the Creoles & Alaskan natives.
+The American government then began a program to Americanize the Creoles and Alaskan natives.
 They opened English schools and began the process of Americanization in Alaska.

-Not all Alaskan Russians who wanted to leave could take advantage of the three year grace period to evacuate Alaska; in 1869, only two years after the Sale of Alaska, Alaska's colonial government lost all rights to act in Alaska, and had to entirely abandon the Creoles without any government support.
+Not all Alaskan Russians who wanted to leave could take advantage of the three-year grace period to evacuate Alaska; in 1869, only two years after the sale of Alaska, Alaska's colonial government lost all rights to act in Alaska, and had to entirely abandon the Creoles without any government support.

+Forced labor and enfranchisement

-Creoles were forced to work under U.S. military supervisors, and their situation became increasingly desperate.
+Disenfranchised Creoles were forced to work under U.S. military supervisors appointed by the federal government, and their situation became increasingly desperate.
 An American observer recorded this desperation: "As often happens under such harsh systems, the people lose any sense of responsibility for themselves that they used to have, their intellectual powers atrophy more and more and they sink into a state of animal apathy, knowing all too well that they will have their piece of daily bread and will gain nothing more in the future, no matter how hard they try to work".

-Alaskan Creoles did eventually gain enfranchisement.
-The following is a passage from Alaska's Governor in 1885 considering enfranchisement of Creoles in the Aleutian Islands:
+Alaskan Creoles were eventually enfranchised.
+The following is a passage from Alaska's governor in 1885 considering enfranchisement of Creoles in the Aleutian Islands: